 2. Full Manuscript Phase

 Invited authors submit full manuscripts.
 Referees will evaluate every manuscript, and authors of the best submissions will be invited to present their findings at the conference.
 The referees will also select a set of authors who will be invited to their present their work during a poster session.
-All full papers from accepted authors must be submitted through the Full Paper Submission Form.

 3. Conference Phase I